36. Application Exercise: Version 16

 if with_csrftoken:

-# init-session-without-csrftoken for JSON and XML clients
+# init-session-without-csrftoken for json and xml clients

 app.add_url_rule(f'{prefix_url}/init-session-without-csrftoken', methods=['GET'],